vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 If nothing like this data was present during the model pretraining, you won't be able to prompt-instruct the model to perform this.
 Few shot examples can help, but the more complex the problem, the more likely you will need more examples, which are costly to write by hand.

+Another way of looking at this, is that you can use

 ## Why synthetic data makes sense?
 Real data costs human time and synthetic data can be a way around that.